Configuring a Direct Connection

 ANY com.delinea.jdbc.DelineaConnectionPoolDataSource

-Create a new JDBC provider and data source for the Delinea Driver.
+Create a new JDBC provider and a data source for the Delinea JDBC Proxy Driver.

-1. Go to the folder where the WebSphere application is located—C:\ProgramFiles\IBM\WebSphere\AppServer\profiles\AppSrv01\installedApps\WebSphereServerNode01Cell.
+1. Go to the folder where your installed application is located in WebSphere Server, for example, C:\ProgramFiles\IBM\WebSphere\AppServer\profiles\AppSrv01\installedApps\WebSphereServerNode01Cell.

-• Connection URL: This parameter contains the connection string of the database.
-SQL Server example, jdbc:delinea:SSID:sqlserver://localhost:PortNumber;databaseName=databaseName.
+• jdbc.url: This parameter contains the connection string of the database.
+Add delinea:SSID to the beginning of the connection string.
+For example, the connection string for SQL Server is jdbc:delinea:SSID:sqlserver://localhost:PortNumber;databaseName=databaseName.

 alt